Wesley Mission delves deeper into transformation with CRM push

 No doubt, the healthcare industry (particularly aged care) in Australia is undergoing significant change (as it transitions to a more consumer-driven market), according to WMQ’s director of community care and inclusion, Kris Sargeant.

-WMQ, which has 2,500 staff and close to 1,000 volunteers, delivers retirement living, residential aged care and residential disability and mental health services, youth and family in-home and community services in the greater South-East Queensland area.
+WMQ, which has 2,500 staff and close to 100 volunteers, delivers retirement living, residential aged care, disability and mental health services for youth and family.

 Single view of customer